Berikai/wr2-server-connector/README.md

 ![](https://user-images.githubusercontent.com/18515671/160943055-99005aa8-f28a-4f2f-93ea-f38a78e5d94c.png)

 ## What is the purpose of this?
 I know it's an old game, but it's still fun in 2022.
-I see that the multiplayer tool the game has is now only supporting lan playing.
-Since it won't give access to connect an host with specific IP, it becomes necessary to use it with a third party VPN applications like Hamachi, RapidVPN etc...
+I see that, the multiplayer tool the game has is now only supporting lan playing.
+It also can't allow you to connect to host with IP adress.
+So, it becomes necessary to use it with a third party VPN application like Hamachi, RapidVPN etc...

-So I created an multiplayer tool that gives you the power of connecting a specified IP.
-You can do port forwarding and share your server public, or you can even use services like ngrok to play with your friends without any need of third party software that is not lightweight and that installs their own drivers etcç
+So I created a multiplayer tool that gives you the power of connecting to hosts with their IP addresses.
+You can do port forwarding and share your ip with friends!
+If you can't, you can even use services like ngrok to play with your friends without any need of third party software that is not lightweight and that installs their own drivers etc.

 ## How to use it?
 Just throw it right into the game folder and launch from there.
 You're welcome ;)